benbucksch/pacc/draft-bucksch-mailmaint-pacc.md

 authentication attempt.

 If the authentication fails, the client decides based on the authentication error code how to proceed.
-E.g. if the authentiocation method itself failed, or the error code indicates a systemic failure, the client SHOULD use another authentication method from the list.
+E.g. if the authentication method itself failed, or the error code indicates a systemic failure, the client MAY use another authentication method from the list.

 If the authentication method is working, but the error code indicated that the username or password was wrong, then the client MAY ask the